 You do not have to go up against your employer alone.
 An experienced attorney can help review your case, explain your options, and help you negotiate the best possible severance package.
 At Bracamontes & Vlasak, our California employment law attorneys have extensive experience representing clients in complex severance negotiations.

-If you have questions about severance agreements, we are here to help.
+If you have questions about severance agreements in California, we are here to help.
 For a confidential review of your case, please contact our law firm now.
-We represent employees throughout the San Francisco Bay Area, including in Daly City, South San Francisco, Pacifica, San Bruno, San Mateo, Half Moon Bay, El Granada and Palo Alto.
+We represent employees in Oakland and throughout the San Francisco Bay Area, including in Daly City, South San Francisco, Pacifica, San Bruno, San Mateo, Half Moon Bay, El Granada, and Palo Alto.